lucaong/submachine/README.md

 JavaScript doesn't have (yet) the awesome CoffeeScript class syntax, but `Submachine` comes to the rescue providing a `subclass` method that implements class inheritance and accepts a function evaluated in the class scope.
-Also, the `init` method provides functionality similar to CoffeeScript's `constructor`.
+Also, the `initialize` method provides functionality similar to CoffeeScript's `constructor`.

 ```javascript